Axway/Cloud-Automation/APIM/Helmchart/examples/google-gke/README.md

 # Google Kubernetes Engine deployment

-Here you can find information on how to deploy Axway API-Management solution on Google Kubernetes engine using our Helmchart.
+Here you can find information on how to deploy Axway API-Management solution on Google Kubernetes Engine (GKE) using our Helmchart.

-## Prerequisites
+## Additional GKE Prerequisites

-Even though this documentation tries to explain the deployment as best as possible, a solid understanding of Kubernetes, the Google Cloud Platform, Internet-Naming-Service and of course Helm is absolutely necessary for the installation.

 - A Kubernetes cluster configured in Google Cloud
   - At least 2 nodes (e.g. e2-medium)
   - If you plan to deploy the Elastic-Solution please configure at least 3 Nodes (e.g. e2-standard-4)
   - Create a namespace (e.g. apim)
-- `kubectl` points to configured Kubernetes cluster
+- `kubectl` configured and points to configured Kubernetes cluster
 - Helm is installed and configured

 ## Installation